Randomized Black-Box PIT for Small Depth +-Regular Non-commutative Circuits: Black-Box PIT for Circuits

 Thus, we can successfully transform the given polynomial in both scenarios -- whether $D_1\geq s-1$ or $D_1<s-1$ -- ensuring that the resulting $\hat{Q}_{ij}$ can be considered as a commutative polynomial without making it a zero polynomial.

-However, it is important to note that this transformation alone will not provide a black-box PIT, as we cannot guarantee the non-zeroness of the sum of products of these $\hat{Q}_{ij}$ polynomials if we simply treat all $\hat{Q}_{ij}$ as commutative.
+However, it is important to note that this transformation alone will not provide a black-box PIT, as we cannot guarantee the non-zeroness of the sum of products of these $\hat{Q}_{ij}$ polynomials.
+This is because if we simply treat all $\hat{Q}_{ij}$ as commutative, the variables across different $\hat{Q}_{ij}$ polynomials could mix, which may lead to cancellations.
 At this stage, the variables in $Z$ are still considered n.c. in the polynomial $\hat{f}$.